 Statutory Sick Pay (SSP)

-When a domestic worker is off sick for longer than three days their employer is responsible for administering Statutory Sick Pay (SSP) on their employee's behalf.
-The first three consecutive days (excluding days not normally worked) of illness are known as "waiting days" and any payment during this period is at the employer's discretion.
+When your employee is off sick for longer than three days you have the responsibility as their employer to administer Statutory Sick Pay (SSP) on their behalf.
+The first three consecutive days (excluding days not normally worked) of illness are known as 'waiting days' and any payment during this period is at your discretion.
 From the fourth consecutive day SSP can be paid instead of, or as a part of the normal rate of pay.
-For the current rate of SSP, please refer to the rates and thresholds page.
+Please refer to our Rates and Thresholds page for details of the current SSP rate.

 Introducing an incentive

+Incentives are not a legal requirement but because many employers are dependent on their employees coming to work an increasing number now offer an incentive instead.
 An incentive can be a Friday afternoon off, a voucher or a meal at a local restaurant.
-If an incentive is offered, the employer should include the terms in the employment contract.
+If you decide to offer an incentive make sure you include the terms in the employment contract.